labex-labs/open-source-labs/go/go-by-example/lab-command-line-subcommands/step1_raw.md

 ## Introduction

-This challenge aims to test your ability to define and use subcommands with their own set of flags in Golang.
+This lab aims to test your ability to define and use subcommands with their own set of flags in Golang.

-## Problem

 You are required to create a program that supports two subcommands, `foo` and `bar`, each with its own set of flags.
 The `foo` subcommand should have two flags, `enable` and `name`, while the `bar` subcommand should have one flag, `level`.

-## Requirements

 - The program should use the `flag` package to define and parse flags.
 - The `foo` subcommand should have two flags, `enable` and `name`, both of type string.